rehfeldmedical/README/rnd/your-first-day/README.md

 ## Using GitHub

 We use GitHub to collaborate on our projects.
 If you are not already familiar with Git expect to spend some time getting the hang of it.
-Don't be afraid to ask one of your colleagues with help completing the tasks below.
+Don't be afraid to ask one of your colleagues for help completing the tasks below.

 - [ ] Clone the [ds-tools](https://github.com/rehfeldmedical/ds-tools) repository.
 This repository contains config files for Jupyter Notebooks.
-Run the notebook.
-Does it look like the screen-shot?
+Follow the instructions given in the repository's `README` file.
 - [ ] Make a `Pull Request` to one of the data science repositories.
 Never done a `Pull Request` before?
 No worries, we can walk you through it.

 ## Using YouTrack